 Do you want your family’s future to be decided by complete strangers?
 Shouldn’t you be involved in the final decision that is made regarding your children and your assets?
 Lackey Law Firm, P.C., brings opposing parties together with the goal of reaching a mutually acceptable solution.

 The Benefits Of Mediation Vs. Litigation

-- You do not have to agree just to agree: You do not have to reach an agreement unless you agree.
+- You do not have to agree just to agree: You do not have to reach an agreement unless you actually agree.
 There is no decision-maker who will decide for you.
 It is your mediation.

-- You can provide the information you want: You can present all the information you feel is important, without the limitations of the strict rules and procedures set out for trials.
+- You can provide the information you want: You can present all the information you feel is important, without the limitations of the strict rules and procedures set for trials.

 - Confidentiality: Mediation is confidential.
 There are respected rules that dictate what cannot be repeated in court if mediation fails, so you are free to explore creative solutions that you would otherwise not be able to consider.

 - Less stress: Mediation occurs in a more relaxed setting than a trial.
 Accommodations can be made for safety, privacy, dietary needs and convenience.